kraftbj/genesis-enews-extended/readme.txt

 That is intentional.
 You don't want to knock people off your site and leave them on FeedBurner's.

+= I'm using Minimum 2.0.
+Where's the submit button? =

+That is a feature of the theme.
+If you want the button back, remove ".enews #subbutton," on line 1236 of style.css.

+= The first and last name fields look funky. =

+Read more on the [plugin's tutorial website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/tutorials).

 = I need help!
 Where I can get it? =

 "Official" tutorials will be maintained on the [plugin's website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/).